manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [x] ~~All the Datacubes and extra fits for the 45 exposures.~~ Did it with reduced wavelenght from 4000 to 5000 to reduce computing time and try to get the offsets.

-# Feb-24-2016 IRAP Roche J042
+# Feb-25-2016 IRAP Roche J042

 ## Commits

+### Combining the data from 2014-07-27

+The data from the first night of observation (2014-07-27) consist of 5 60 seconds exposures of 9 different central regions (except for the very central one.
+Only 4 exposures and an extra one of the NE region).
+This gives a total of 45 different exposures.

+The distribution goes like this:

+- Central region exposures 1-4 (only 4 of this region)
+- North of Central Region 20-24
+- Sourh  of Central Region 15-19
+- East of Central Region 10-14
+- West of Central Region 5-9
+- NE of Central Region 40-45  (notice there are 6 of this region)
+- NW of Central Region 30-34
+- SE of Central Region 35-39
+- SW of Central REgion 25-29

+To combine them Dr. Webb suggested, as a first try, to manually find the offsets (using ds9, for example) for a given group of 5.
+Then the combination can be done by setting the environment variables `MUSE_XCOMBINE_RA_OFFSETS` and `MUSE_XCOMBINE_DEC_OFFSETS` and using the recipe *muse_scipost* and the PIXTABLE_OBJECT or combining the *PIXTABLE_REDUCED* with the *muse_exp_combine* recipe.
+This is described in section 6.6 of the MUSE Pipeline User Manual Issue 9 Date 2015-04-28.

+From the manual about the offsets:

+>The coordinate offsets are given by setting the environment variables MUSE_XCOMBINE_RA_OFFSETS
+>and MUSE_XCOMBINE_DEC_OFFSETS.
+Each of these variables has to contain as many floating-point
+>numbers, separated by commas, as exposures to combine are involved.
+>Each number is the direct difference of the measured position to the reference position (no cosδ!), the
+>values are interpreted in units of degrees:
+>RA_OFFSET = RAmeasured − RAreference
+>DEC_OFFSET = DECmeasured − DECreference
+>It is important that the offsets are given in the order of increasing DATE-OBS of the exposures involved.
+>If one of the exposures has been chosen as the reference the offsets of 0 for this exposure have to be
+>explicitly given when setting the environment variables

+### Second night of observation (2014-07-28)

+On the second night of observation (2014-07-28) they also observed the central region of the cluster (from the header "HIERARCH ESO OBS NAME = 'NGC6397-center-cross_obs2' / OB name").
+There are 21 different Objects, and also no STD or ILLUM.

+### MUSE Pipeline Version 1.2.1

+There is a new version of the Pipeline.
+This new version is will be installed locally in `detoeuf/musepipeline1.2.1`.
+The problem installing it was having to upgrade to a version of 6.6.1 for the [CPL](https://www.eso.org/sci/software/cpl/).
+The things to remember are the following:

+- configure cpl with the flags `--with-wcs` and `with-fftw`.
+For this computer there were in `/usr/local` not in `/usr/include`.
+Only normal precision and not single.

+- CPL was installed in `/usr/local/lib`.
+This is were the configure of muse-1.2.1 was looking first.
+We couldn't configure the installation without installing the new version there, I don't know why it was so picky.

+- Need to rebuild [EsoRex](http://www.eso.org/sci/software/cpl/esorex.html) after installing CPL.

+### Meeting with Hayley Finley OMP B144

+Things to remember.
+Use STD of the night and ILLUM.
+Use vigneting is important.
+For the ILLUM chack when using it for the STD scibasic and for the object scibasic.
+Choose the closest one in time and temperature.

+Filtering list in the calibration.

+##### How to do the combination:

+First use the *align* recipe from the new
+One way is using the PIXTABLE_REDUCED produced by scipost and produced DATACUBE with limited wavelegnth (for example a BLUE and a RED one).
+Also important to produced an image for the shape. produce with exp_combine a IMAGEFOV in white with **all**.
+This white IMAGEFOV will be the OUTPUT_WCS.

-## To-Do
+##  Questions
-- [ ] Install IRAF and Pyraf with Ureka from the STScI.
-- [ ] Python routines to update productssof.txt and use this for routines.
-- [ ] Figure out how to use ZAP.
-- [ ] Get all the offsets to combine the datasets.
-- [ ] Do a CUBE with and without using the bad pixel table.
+- [ ] How to deal with different kind of data.
+STD for first night only for example.
+Can I combine them into one for both nights?
-- [ ] Make CUBE with lsf from calibration and created one.
+- [ ] 4 different channels of IMAGEFOV?

-## Other Questions
 - [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesn't say ILLUM in DPR TYPE?.
-I dont have one for the new dataset 2014-July-27
+I dont have one for the new dataset 2014-July-27 or 2014-July-28
 - [ ] Could do twilight in series.
 No option nifu=0 so due to lack of memory only could do 5 not with the 7 available.
 Any way to do it ?
 - [ ] How many exposures of STD?.
 Currently using the closest one.
+No STD for second night.

+## To-Do
+- [ ] Download data from the second observation of the center.
+- [ ] Get all the offsets to combine the datasets.
+- [ ] Figure out how to use ZAP.
+- [ ] Python routines to update productssof.txt and use this for routines.
+- [ ] Install IRAF and Pyraf with Ureka from the STScI.
+- [ ] Do a CUBE with and without using the bad pixel table.
+- [ ] Make CUBE with lsf from calibration and created one.